CS-LNU-Learning-Objects/client-side-javascript/examination/02/README.md

 This examination is worth 3.5 credits (3.5hp).

+##Notice
+Any attempt to plagiarism or other way of cheating will be reported to the university discipline board.

 ## Preperation
 1. Do the excercises at A and B level. (at least)
 2. Read the chapters in the book for this part.